How to recognise and remove microbarriers using adaptive teaching to improve SEN students’ access and progress in learning

 Recognising and removing microbarriers

 Microbarriers are the things which stand in opposition to progress but are not insurmountable.
 We all encounter microbarriers every single day; the photocopier that needs unjamming, the password that needs updating, the lack of phone or wifi signal when you want it.
 No single microbarrier will stop you from making progress, but they can slow down your progress and make you more tired and irritable.
 Enough of them in a single day and you eventually lose motivation and give up.
-There’s a reason student behaviour and motivation are worse at the end of the day.
+There’s a reason student behaviour and engagement are worse at the end of the day.

 We are familiar with an adaptive physical environment that seeks to minimise microbarriers for physically disabled people.
-For example, dropped kerbs and automatic doors are adaptions for wheelchair users.
+For example, dropped kerbs and automatic doors are adaptations for wheelchair users.
 Some wheelchair users may not need these adaptations, but their progress is easier with them.
 Happily, the removal of these microbarriers also makes other’s lives easier too; parents with pushchairs and those with heavy suitcases also benefit.

 Adaptive teaching does the same but for cognitive, rather than physical, microbarriers.
 When we meet our SEN students’ needs in optimum conditions of time, support, motivation and accessibility, there is very little that they can’t do.
 There’s no magic bullet here and I don’t want to tell you how to adapt your teaching – you should ask your SEN students (or look at their learning profiles) and adapt accordingly.
 However here are suggestions based on four common areas of need.